GaloisInc/ddosflowgen/README.md

 two output files for each node defined in the topology: inbound and outbound.
 This output, for all nodes, is the **generated dataset**.

-## Importing the Generated Dataset into SiLK
+## Step 4: Import the Generated Dataset into SiLK

 SiLK is normally used to collect live incoming traffic data from routers, accumulating it into database files.
 If using